mattma/d3.ma.js/README.md

 1.  common folder

-It could be used in all cases, or all general use cases including clipPath or setup base container with margin values
+It could be used in all cases, or all general use cases including setup base container with margin values

-core.js   # simply setup the d3.ma namespace
+# core.js   # simply setup the d3.ma namespace

-utils.js   # Utilities toolbelt. this library is growing pretty quickly.
+# utils.js   # Utilities toolbelt. this library is growing pretty quickly.
 Currently includes,

 	* d3.ma.windowSize()    # get the current window width and height value
 	* d3.ma.onResize(function)   # easy way to bind multiple fns to window.onresize